International Hospitality and Tourism Management BSc (Hons) – 2018 entry

 Why choose this course

-Surrey is one of the UK’s top universities for Hospitality, Events, Tourism and Transport, ranked number one in the UK by both the Guardian University Guide 2018 and the Complete University Guide 2018.
-Our programmes are ranked top ten in The Times and Sunday Times Good University Guide 2018.
+Surrey is one of the UK’s top universities for events, hospitality, tourism and transport, ranked number 2 in the UK by the Complete University Guide 2019, in the top 5 by the Guardian University Guide 2019, and top 10 in The Times and The Sunday Times Good University Guide 2018.
+We are also ranked 4th for hospitality and leisure management in the QS World University Rankings 2018.

 Our School of Hospitality and Tourism Management has an outstanding reputation around the world and our programmes are truly international in nature.
 From hotels to casinos, airlines to cruise ships, tour operators to resort development, our International Hospitality and Tourism Management programme primes you for a career at the heart of one of the world’s most exciting and fastest growing sectors, blending core business and management studies with specialist Hospitality and Tourism modules.